-On completion of a LL.B. in Law there are many career options available to you.
-The traditional routes of Solicitor and Barrister are still some of the most common however many of our graduates go on to work in the area of media, banking and with large agencies such as the United Nations and the European Union.
+On completion of an LL.B. in Law, there are many career options available to you.
+The traditional routes of Solicitor and Barrister are still some of the most common.
+However, many of our graduates go on to work in the area of media, banking and with large agencies such as the United Nations and the European Union.

 The work of solicitors varies as widely as the community they serve but some of the categories would include:

 - Wills, Probate & Administration of Estates

 On completion of your degree, you must complete eight FE1 exams to gain entry to the Law Society in order to become a solicitor.
 You must also complete traineeship of at least 2 years and pass exams set by the Law Society at Blackhall Place in Dublin.

 Solicitors have a very wide range of different functions:

 - A solicitor may give legal advice about non-contentious matters, such as buying a house or flat or drafting a will.

 - A solicitor may act as your agent or representative in commercial transactions.